marktkimball/bbc-hawaii/src/pages/leadership/index.md

 title: Leadership
 subtitle: Meet the Pastor
 staff:
-  - name: Thomas & Angie Castellaw
+  - name: Thomas Castellaw
-    subtitle: Teaching Pastor
+    subtitle: Senior Pastor
     image: /img/castellaws.jpg
     bio: >
-      Pastor & Mrs. Angie are happy to be starting a church here in Oahu.
-If you like tell-it-like-it-is, plain Bible teaching and preaching, we might have the church for you.​
+      Pastor & Mrs. Angie are happy to be serving here on Oahu.
+If you like tell-it-like-it-is, plain Bible teaching and preaching, we might be the church for you.​
 ---
 # Why we're here